deltachat/playground/move_imap/README.rst

 - if no top level message could be determined but the last 4 messages up (along the in-reply-to-chain) were from Delta

-You can specify --stucktimeout=SECS.
+You can specify --pendingtimeout=SECS.
 Messages which were fetched longer than "seconds" ago but who have no parent message will be left in the INBOX and not considered for moving after the timeout.